Need to update your kitchen, but not ready for a full blown remodel? Try using peel and stick glass tile for a non-messy, fast and easy update!

 - Make it pretty!

-This is what the kitchen was looking like after painting the cabinets (Sherwin Williams Extra White) and replacing the counters with granite (Luna White granite from Lowes).
+This is what the kitchen was looking like after painting the cabinets a creamy white (Sherwin Williams Extra White) and replacing the counters with granite (Luna White granite from Lowes).
 Obviously, those two things made a HUGE difference!
 And yes, I know that we have a couple of cabinet doors that are out of alignment – we’ll get to them soon!

 And here’s how the same area looks today!